ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 Set-OutlookSignatures supports romaing signatures independent from the Outlook version used.
 Roaming signatures are also supported in scenarios where only Outlook Web in the cloud or New Outlook is used.

-As there is no Microsoft official API yet, this feature is to be used at your own risk.
+As there is no Microsoft official API yet, this feature is to be used at your own risk (MirrorCloudSignatures runs stable since its introduction mid-2022).

 Storing signatures in the mailbox is a good idea, as this makes signatures available across devices and apps.